 Here's a straightforward breakdown of what ski and snowboard tuning costs, what each level of service includes, and how to think about the investment.

-Tier 1: Hot Wax — $20–$35
+Hand Hot Wax — $30

-The most basic and most frequent service.
-A technician melts temperature-appropriate wax into your base using an iron, lets it cool and absorb, then scrapes and brushes the excess off.
-The result is a smooth, hydrated base that glides properly.
+The real thing.
+A technician melts temperature-appropriate wax into your base with an iron, lets it cool and absorb, then scrapes and brushes the excess off.
+The result is a smooth, hydrated base that glides properly and holds the wax for days, not runs.

 Hot wax is the oil change of skiing.
 It's quick, it's cheap, and skipping it means your bases dry out, slow down, and eventually oxidize.
 A dry base is a slow base, and a slow base makes skiing harder — especially for beginners who need all the glide they can get.
 When to wax your skis or board.